 /* Your dark mode styles: */

-There is also a meta tag to say your message supports dark mode, which communicates to email providers that support it (like Apple!) that you’ve got your dark mode styles ready to go. 😎
+There are also 2 meta tags to say your message supports dark mode, which communicates to email clients that support it (like Apple!) that you’ve got your dark mode styles ready to go. 😎

 <meta name="supported-color-schemes" content="light dark">